sitetester/sochain-api-parser/README.md

 - Swagger docs could be viewed at http://localhost:8081/api/v1/swagger/index.html

 **How to run tests ?**
+`go test `
-Currently, all tests can be run without actually launching the API on separate port.
+All tests can be run without actually launching the API on separate port.
 It’ll autoconfigure `gin` to `test` mode and will handle routes.
 Alternatively, we can set `gin` framework's `EnvGinMode` to `test`

 **Caching:**